wasi-master/blog/website/source/_posts/about-myself.md

 ## What am I good at?

-I love programming in general, I mostly code in Python but I do know a lot of other languages just in case if I ever need to understand some code written in those languages as well.
-I do have excellent knowledge in computers and I can google my way out of problems.
+I love programming in general, I mostly code in Python but I do know a lot of other languages just in case I ever need to understand some code written in those languages as well.
+I do have excellent knowledge of computers and I can google my way out of problems.
 I also know adequate English that helps me do all this.
-I help my friends and family fix all kinds of tech issues and am mostly well liked by them.
+I help my friends and family fix all kinds of tech issues and I'm mostly well-liked by them.
 I believe everyone can do something very well.
 Here's a quote from Einstein

 > **Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.**
 > \- Albert Einstein